 The "theta" keyword sets time weighting $(0 \le \theta \le 1)$ for the numerical solution of diffusive transport within the stagnant zone.
 A weight $\theta = 0$ assigns the explicit method, and larger values invoke an implicit solution.
-By default, the program chooses θ automatically, using the explicit method unless it would force too many more time steps than would otherwise be necessary.
-In that case, the program uses the implicit method ($\theta=0.6$), which requires more computing effort per time step, but can take long steps without becoming numerically unstable.
+By default, the program uses the implicit method ($\theta = 0.6$), which requires more computing effort per time step, but can take longer steps than the explicit method without becoming numerically unstable.